Legendrian contact homology in the product of a punctured Riemann surface and the real line: Preliminaries

 \subsection{Construction of the contact form on $P\times \R$}

 Constructing contact manifolds by surgery was studied by Weinstein \cite{WEIN}.
 We consider, the simplest case, surgery on symplectic surfaces.
 A \emph{Liouville vector field} $L$ on a symplectic manifold $M$ is a smooth vector field such that the Lie-derivative of the symplectic form $\omega$ along $L$ is again the symplectic form.
 Let $D$ be the standard unit disk in $\R^2$ (with coordinates $(x,y)$) defined by $x^2+y^2\leq1$ and let $L$ be the radial symmetric outward pointing Liouville vector field $L:=L(x,y)=(x,y)$.
 We recall that a Riemann surface is a complex manifold of complex dimension one (and so has real dimension two and a natural complex structure). \begin{lemma} Let $P$ be a genus $g$ Riemann surface with boundary which has $p+1$ punctures.
-Then $P$ admits a Liouville vector field $L$ with the following properties : $L$ is outwards transverse at the boundary, $L$ has $p+1+2g$ zeros, one with Morse index $0$, and $p+2g$ points with Morse index $1$ for a given Morse function $f$ such that $L$ is gradient like with respect to $f$. \end{lemma} \begin{proof} For the case where $p=g=0$ take the disc $D=P$ and we are done.
-Any other Riemann surface can be constructed from $D$ by attaching handles.
-Given two points, $a,b$ on the boundary of $D$ we glue them together, following \cite{WEIN} by locally representing the two pieces as the solution to $2y^2-x^2\geq\epsilon$, with $\epsilon=1$.
-Let the Liouville vector field $L$ be the gradient vector field.
+Then $P$ admits a Liouville vector field $L$ with the following properties : $L$ is outwards transverse at the boundary, $L$ has $p+1+2g$ zeros, one with Morse index $0$, and $p+2g$ points with Morse index $1$ for a given Morse function $f$ such that $L$ is gradient like with respect to $f$. \end{lemma} \begin{proof} For the case where $p=g=0$ take the disc $D=P$ with $L(x,y)=(x,y)$ and we are done.
+Any other (punctured, connected) Riemann surface can be constructed from $D$ by identifying intervals at the boundary.
+Given two points, $a,b$ on the boundary of $D$ we glue them together, following \cite{WEIN} by locally representing the two pieces as the solution to $F=2y^2-x^2\geq\epsilon=1$ where the boundary is defined by equality.
+See Figure \ref{glue2} for an illustration of the Liouville vector field before and after the gluing.

+Locally, we can assume that the Liouville vector field $L$ is the gradient vector field of $F$.
 By letting $\epsilon$ go from $1$ to $-1$, keeping the gradient vector field, we end up with $2y^2-x^2\geq-1$, connecting the two pieces together, keeping $L$ directed outward.
 This process creates a new critical point of Morse index $1$.
-The resulting manifold will have a Liouville vector field $L$ again pointing outwards, with a handle attaching $a$ to $b$.
+The resulting manifold will have a Liouville vector field $L$ again pointing outwards, with an open handle attaching $a$ to $b$.
 We continue the attachment process until we have constructed $P$.
-We need to attach $p+2g$ handles, resulting in $p+2g$ additional index $-1$ zeros. \end{proof}
+We need to attach $p+2g$ open handles, resulting in $p+2g$ additional index $-1$ zeros. \end{proof} Due to our construction, we consider the interior of our original disc to be the affine part of $P$, and in the same way we consider this affine part times $\R$ to be the affine part of $\P\times\R$ (since it models $\R^3$).